fenhl/ootrstats/README.md

 ## Options

 * `-b`, `--branch`: Specifies the git branch of the randomizer (or of the random settings script if combined with `--rsl`) to clone.
 Defaults to the repository's default branch.
-* `-u`, `--github-user`: Specifies the GitHub user or organization name from which to clone the randomizer (or the random settings script if combined with `--rsl`).
-Defaults to `OoTRandomizer` (or `matthewkirby` if combined with `--rsl`).
-* `--num-seeds`: Specifies the sample size, i.e. how many seeds to roll.
+* `-n`, `--num-seeds`: Specifies the sample size, i.e. how many seeds to roll.
 Any existing seeds will be reused.
 Defaults to 16384.
-* `--preset`: The name of the settings preset to use.
+* `-p`, `--preset`: The name of the settings preset to use.
 Defaults to the Default/Beginner preset.
 Cannot be combined with `--rsl`.
+* `-u`, `--github-user`: Specifies the GitHub user or organization name from which to clone the randomizer (or the random settings script if combined with `--rsl`).
+Defaults to `OoTRandomizer` (or `matthewkirby` if combined with `--rsl`).
 * `--rsl`: Roll seeds using [the random settings script](https://github.com/matthewkirby/plando-random-settings).
+* `--settings`: The settings string to use for the randomizer.
+Cannot be combined with `--preset` or `--rsl`.

 ## Subcommands